-WELCOME TO 2019 – well, almost.
+WELCOME TO THE NEW YEAR – well, almost.
 We’re at the point where we’re counting down by minutes and seconds, rather than days and weeks.
 We’ve got the fizzy drinks and those little confetti-spewing gun-smoke-smelling party poppers stocked.
-We’re all anticipating misdating everything we write for the next few weeks (or months…in my case, it’ll be months), resulting in a whole lot of really weird-looking number 9s.
+We’re all anticipating misdating everything we write for the next few weeks (or months…in my case, it’ll be months).
 And.
 If you’re like most of us, you’ve made a New Year’s resolution.

 Not to rain on your celebration, but I’ve got some bad news: upwards 90% of New Year’s resolutions ultimately fail.
 Or, rather, people fail to keep them.